bkjaya2020/bkjaya1952-docker-zoneminder-master-MariaDB-Server-10.3.34-/README.md

 # Note:- If you want your docker container zm to detect ip camera automatically, you will have to use following command when creating the container .

-<code>sudo docker create -t -p 80:80 --shm-size=4096m --name zm --network=host --privileged=true bkjaya1952/zoneminder-master-docker-latest</code>
+<code>sudo docker create -t -p 80:80 --shm-size=4096m --name zm --network=host --privileged=true -e TZ=Asia/Colombo bkjaya1952/zoneminder-master-docker-latest</code>

 In this case you will have to restrain in using the port 80 in your host for any other purpose when running the zm container.